bobbimanners/EightBall/README.md

 The Linux version of EightBall is currently being built using gcc 7.3.0.

+## Unit Tests
+There is a unit test script `unittest.8b` written in EightBall.

+It is quite large so it does not load in all 8-bit platforms.
+Deleting the comments would help!
+However I usually test using the Linux EightBall environment, so large scripts are less of a problem.
+Currently the script loads and runs on C64, but not Apple II or VIC20 (due to lack of memory for the source code.)

 # EightBall Language Reference and Tutorial

 ## Variables